-PRAXIA FINANCIAL SERVICES, LLC is an investment adviser offering advisory accounts and services.
+RDM CAPITAL ASSOCIATES INC is an investment adviser registered with the Securities and Exchange Commission offering advisory accounts and services.
 Brokerage and investment advisory services and fees differ, and it is important that you understand the differences.
 This document gives you a summary of the types of services and fees we offer.
 Please visit www.investor.gov/CRS for free, simple tools to research firms and financial professionals, as well as educational materials about broker-dealers, investment advisers, and investing.